James B. Goetz

-James Burton Goetz (May 28, 1936 - March 17, 2019) was a radio broadcaster and Minnesota Republican politician.
-He served as the 38th Lieutenant Governor of Minnesota from January 2, 1967, to January 4, 1971.
-He owned the KAGE radio station in Winona, Minnesota.
+James 'Jim' Burton Goetz (May 28, 1936 - March 17, 2019) was a radio broadcaster and Minnesota Republican politician.
+He served as the 38th lieutenant governor of Minnesota from January 2, 1967, to January 4, 1971.
+He owned the KAGE (now KGSL) radio station in Winona, Minnesota.

 Goetz was born in Freeport, Illinois.
+In his adult life, he lived in Winona, Minnesota.

-He lived in Naples, Florida with his wife and family.
+He retired to Naples, Florida with his wife and family.
 He died in Naples, Florida at the age of 82 with his family by his side.